connorheyz/online-notes/md-articles/ap-comp-gov/3-13-Notes.md

 	3. The Assembly may remove the Supreme Leader

 ### Jurist Guardianship
-Jurist Guardianship allows the government to act based on the great
+Jurist Guardianship allows the government to act based on the greater interest of islam.
+It allows them to do whatever they want.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbODg2ODIyMTI1LC0xNDcxOTg1MDMsMTk2OD
+eyJoaXN0b3J5IjpbLTExNTgwMjIwMDAsLTE0NzE5ODUwMywxOT
-U1MjExMCwtMTE1NTU1ODczNSwxNTI3NjE4MDQ0LC00NjM1OTEx
+Y4NTUyMTEwLC0xMTU1NTU4NzM1LDE1Mjc2MTgwNDQsLTQ2MzU5
-NzUsLTc3MDU3MTc0NF19
+MTE3NSwtNzcwNTcxNzQ0XX0=
 -->